 - Enhanced communication across agencies

-If you are concerned that a child or youth is at risk, contact the Department of Community Services district office nearest you.
-After regular business hours call 1 (866) 922-2434 if you believe a child is in immediate danger.
+If you are concerned that a child or youth is at risk, contact the Department of Community Services or Mi’kmaw Family & Children’s Services office where the child lives.
+After regular business hours, call 1 (866) 922-2434.

 About Child and Youth Advocacy Centres

 SeaStar is one of many Child and Youth Advocacy Centres (CYACs) across Canada, and is a member of the National and Atlantic Networks of CYACs.
 Learn more about the work of CYACs in Canada.